marketplace-advisor

 | description | Strategic advisory for two-sided marketplace founders covering chicken-and-egg problem solving, take rates, liquidity metrics, supply/demand balance, network effects, and marketplace business model patterns.
 Use when scoping a marketplace idea, scoring marketplace health, or when the user mentions marketplace, two-sided market, take rate, liquidity, supply density, or network effects. |

-name: marketplace-advisor description: > Strategic advisory for two-sided marketplace founders covering chicken-and-egg problem solving, take rates, liquidity metrics, supply/demand balance, network effects, and marketplace business model patterns.
-Use when scoping a marketplace idea, scoring marketplace health, or when the user mentions marketplace, two-sided market, take rate, liquidity, supply density, or network effects. license: MIT + Commons Clause metadata: version: 1.0.0 author: borghei category: vertical-advisors domain: marketplace updated: 2026-05-04 python-tools: marketplace_health_scorer.py tech-stack: marketplace, network-effects
+name: marketplace-advisor description: > Strategic advisory for two-sided marketplace founders on chicken-and-egg, take rates, liquidity, and network effects.
+Use when scoping a marketplace idea or scoring health, or mentioning marketplace, take rate, liquidity, or network effects. license: MIT + Commons Clause metadata: version: 1.0.0 author: borghei category: vertical-advisors domain: marketplace updated: 2026-05-04 python-tools: marketplace_health_scorer.py tech-stack: marketplace, network-effects

 Marketplace Advisor